zencart/documentation/content/user/localization/languages.md

 A Language Pack is the group of files that contain the texts displayed on the pages of Zen Cart.
 All the texts (constants) used in Zen Cart are in a fileset separated from the program files, to facilitate translation.
 The storefront and the admin have their own language fileset, each under a /languages directory.

 By default, Zen Cart only includes the fileset for english (US).
-Other Language Packs are available from the Zen Cart [Plugins Library](https://www.zen-cart.com/downloads.php?do=cat&id=6).
+Other Language Packs are available from the Zen Cart [Plugins Library](https://www.zen-cart.com/downloads.php?do=cat&id=6) and from the Github repos of individual developers.

 Always read the corresponding support thread for a Language Pack to learn the current state of a language pack/how up to date it is and whether it is being maintained on a version control site like GitHub.